hpc-uk/build-instructions/pyenvs/miniconda3/ipypar/run_ipyparallel_cirrus.md

 visualise how frequently digit pairs (00 - 99) occur within the first billion digits of PI.
 More information concerning this example can be found at [https://ipyparallel.readthedocs.io/en/latest/demos.html](https://ipyparallel.readthedocs.io/en/latest/demos.html).

-When you have finished with your ipyparallel-enabled Jupyter notebook, simply logout then return to your first Cirrus session and run `scancel` with the original Slurm job number.
+When you have finished with your ipyparallel-enabled Jupyter notebook, simply logout then return to your first Cirrus session and run `scancel -b -s SIGUSR1 <jobid>` with the original Slurm job number.
 This will ensure that all the ipyparallel and Jupyter processes are explicitly shutdown.
 Finally, the second Cirrus session can be shutdown with a simple `exit` command.